darkhelmet/verboselogging/posts/swfobject-meet-jquery.md

 </script>
 Some embed tags that are provided are only of one type: either object or embed.
-This is no good since that means some browsers are excluded and it won’t work.
+This is no good since that means some browsers are excluded and it won't work.
 Lame!
 Swfobject solves the problem by using JavaScript to insert the correct code for the browser.
-You need JavaScript, so get with the times if you don’t have it turned on.h3.
+You need JavaScript, so get with the times if you don't have it turned on.h3.
 Your title here…

 What I do is use jQuery to make a friendlier interface to swfobject.
 I can then hook up a document ready hook to look for div elements I